8x8c/8x8c/README.md

 https://www.rust-lang.org/  The rust site.

-https://crates.io/   The other ruust site.
+https://crates.io/   The other rust site.

  Objectively, for today,  Rust is god.